 1940, View of the mostly unpaved L.A.
 River meandering through Elysian Valley, with the Southern Pacific Railroad Yard, aka, Taylor Yard, visible at center right.

 Elysian Valley, often referred to as Frogtown, got its nickname due to the abundance of amphibians that once thrived in the area.
 Between the 1950s and 1970s, small amphibians—most likely Western Toads—would emerge from the Los Angeles River in such large numbers that they covered the streets, making it nearly impossible for people to walk without stepping on them.
 These toads typically appeared during rainy periods, responding to the increased moisture as an opportunity to breed in the river.
-Thank you to Jack Feldman
+Thank you to Jack Feldman.

 1940, Image of the newly concrete-lined [paved in 1938] Los Angeles River, looking north from Elysian Park.
 Visible across the river to the right are houses and the Southern Pacific Railroad's Taylor Yard, with train cars in view.
 In the center, the tower of the Great Mausoleum at Forest Lawn Cemetery in Glendale stands out, framed by the mountains in the distance.
 Photo by Bob Plunkett.
 Thanks to Jack Feldman.